Technology can be a huge benefit for an organization.

-If you can’t answer the question about what would happen if your building ceased to exist or your hardware failed, and if you aren’t currently utilizing a true backup and business continuity solution, don’t let another day go by without addressing this problem.
+If you aren’t currently utilizing a true backup and business continuity solution, don’t let another day go by without addressing this problem.
 Your business’s success and longevity may depend on it.

 Sometimes, decision makers in an organization make choices that boil down to plain old-fashioned gambling.
-They know their software or hardware is at the end of its life, and they are aware that they are no longer receiving security upgrades.
-Companies often choose to limp along as is for as long as possible for a variety of reasons: monetary concerns, comfort with the current processes and procedures, etc. Or, perhaps they are simply not sure of how to take the next step, so nothing is done.
+They know their software or hardware is at the end of its life, and they are aware that they are no longer receiving security upgrades (if your organization is operating on Windows 7, for instance).

-If so, I would suggest you play this seemingly small decision out into the future by answering the following questions:
+If so, I’d suggest you play this seemingly small decision out into the future by answering the following questions:

 - How much money would be spent to proactively mitigate risk or invest in a current solution?

 - In the event your organization chooses to do nothing, what is the potential impact of a failure or breach?